mpresto/dojo/README.md

 # dojo
-home to all my dojo files!
+Home to my CodingDojo exercise files and smaller assignments.